Tasha1403/x86-to-C_HarwL_CabuM/README.md

 ---
 ## Important Notes
-- This code was run with *Intel(R) Core(TM) i5-10300H CPU @ 2.50GHz* process with *24GB of RAM*.
+- This code was run with *Intel(R) Core(TM) i5-10300H CPU @ 2.50GHz* processor with *24GB of RAM*.
 In case you want to run the code, you might want to decrease the value of *"n3"* depending on how much your machine could handle.
 ---